 Assemble the Sandwiches

-- Top the bottom bun first with roast beef, then spoon over cheddar cheese sauce, followed by Arby's sauce.
-Top with top seeded bun.
+- Top the bottom bun first with a splat of homemade Arby's sauce, then pile with roast beef, then spoon over cheddar cheese sauce, followed by more Arby's sauce.
+Top with top onion and poppy seed bun.

-- Can be kept warm in the oven at 180 degrees until ready to eat, for up to one hour.
+- The prepared sandwiches can be kept warm in the oven at 170 degrees Fahrenheit until ready to eat, for up to one hour.

 - The thinner the roast beef is sliced the better.
 Often, you can go to the deli and ask the butcher to shave the roast beef off on the thinnest setting possible.
 This is going to give you the most accurate replica of what an Arby's sandwich signature is; a pile of razor thin meat on a bun.